wizards-of-lua/wizards-of-lua/docs/_modules/Spell.md

     type: BlockState
     access: r/w
     description: "The 'block' denotes the *block's state* at the spell's position.
-Use it to find out about what material the block is contsructed of, or in which direction it is facing.
+Use it to find out about what material the block is constructed of, or in which direction it is facing.
     "
     examples: